sysstat/sysstat/FAQ.md

 when making a file rotation.
 See question 2.12 to know how to make such a file rotation properly.

+Last this issue can also be triggered when the system is rebooted forcibly without data in cache being written to disk.
+You can use switch -f with sadc to make sure data are written to disk immediately.
+Of course sync'ing each data sample to disk implies a (probably slight) performance penalty.

 ---
 ### 3. Questions related to iostat<a name="iostat"></a>